 The Joyce Kilmer-Slickrock Wilderness is particularly known for its old-growth forest of oak, poplar and hemlock within the Joyce Kilmer Memorial Forest.
 This is one of the largest old-growth forests east of the Mississippi.
 Sun-loving wildflowers are abundant in the spring, and rhododendron, azalea and mountain laurel bloom in the late spring and early summer.

 There are several nice hikes in the area, including the 3-mile Swan Meadows and the 7-mile Stratton Bald Trails.
 There is an easy 5-minute hike from the cabin to a waterfall.
 Nearby boat ramps are available on the Santeetlah River.

 The cabin offers three rooms on the lower floor and a loft on the upper floor.
 A Fisher wood stove heats the dwelling.
 Nine beds are offered, which include three double bunk frames, two single bed frames and a double bed frame.
 Each are strung with rope to accommodate sleeping bags.
-A pit toilet is adjacent to the cabin, and a nearby spring may provide a water source, although it should be boiled or treated.
+A pit toilet is located adjacent to the cabin, and a nearby spring may provide a water source, although it should be boiled or treated.
 There is no electricity or running water at the cabin.
-A picnic table, grill and fire ring are right outside.
+The cabin does not have locks on the door.
+A picnic table, grill and fire ring are located outside.

 Swan Cabin is an ideal base for exploring the pristine Joyce Kilmer-Slickrock Wilderness.
 Great Smoky Mountains National Park is only a short drive away and makes an excellent day trip.